Spycemyster/spycemyster-website-backup/projects/spycelibrary.md

 ---

 #   SpyceLibrary
 *SpyceLibrary* is a library for the [*Monogame*](https://www.monogame.net/ "Truly the stuff of magic...") framework.
 It follows the similar design patterns of the *Unity Game Engine* by implementing a component based game objects style of game development, rather than an object inheritance based system.
 It will also utilize a scene-based system for managing independent game states.
 The main purpose of this library is to increase productivity of games through the [*Monogame*](https://www.monogame.net/ "Truly the stuff of magic...") framework.
 This page will serve as the planning page for development of the library.
+Stay tuned for the implementation!

 #  Base Classes
 ## GameObject